 Traveling back to Slovakia after 1 January 2021

-If you are covered by the Withdrawal Agreement but you will not be in Slovakia at the end of the transition period, you will need to prove that you are a Withdrawal Agreement beneficiary when traveling back after 1 January 2021, otherwise your passport will be stamped.
+If you are covered by the Withdrawal Agreement but you were not in Slovakia at the end of the transition period (31 December 2020), you will need to prove that you are a Withdrawal Agreement beneficiary when traveling back after 1 January 2021, otherwise your passport will be stamped.

 How to prove you are a Withdrawal Agreement beneficiary